-This is Part II of a two-part series.
+This is Part II of a three-part series.
 Read Part I here.

 Back in June, I spoke with Wayne Hassay after the 2018 ABA TECHSHOW about his plans for technology over the next year.
 As managing partner of Maguire Schneider Hassay (MSH), he was researching various solutions for his firm.
 I recently connected with Wayne to review his progress and uncover any early lessons learned.